ivomarel/OpenAI_Unity/README.md

 *Tested with Unity 2020.1.4f1*

 ## Important!
 This is intended as a simple showcase of OpenAI in Unity, but I am not affiliated with OpenAI in any way, nor can I guarantee any future updates/support on this project.
+Also, future updates can potentially break previous projects, as I am considering some structural changes to the system.
 If you'd like to contribute or have any questions, feel free to contact me with any questions on the OpenAI Slack.

 ## Examples